Frank Thomas

 Frank Edward Thomas Jr. (born May 27, 1968), nicknamed "the Big Hurt," is an American former baseball designated hitter and first baseman in Major League Baseball (MLB).
 He played for three American League (AL) teams from 1990 to 2008, all but the last three years with the Chicago White Sox.
 A five-time All-Star, he is the only player in major league history to have seven consecutive seasons (1991–1997) with at least a .300 batting average, 100 runs batted in (RBI), 100 runs scored, 100 walks, and 20 home runs.
 Thomas also won the AL batting title in 1997 with a .347 mark.
 Thomas is a two-time AL MVP and won a World Series in 2005 although he was injured during the regular season and World Series.
 Thomas is widely considered one of the greatest right-handed hitters in MLB history.

 Drafted seventh overall by the White Sox in the 1989 MLB draft, Thomas made his major league debut the following year and immediately impressed with his hitting ability.
 Thomas was named the AL's Most Valuable Player (MVP) by unanimous vote in 1993.
 That year, he became the first White Sox player to hit 40 home runs and led the team to a division title.
 He repeated as MVP in the strike-shortened 1994 season, batting .353 and leading the league in slugging percentage and runs.
 Following two sub-par seasons, Thomas lost a close MVP vote in 2000 despite posting career highs of 43 home runs and 143 RBI.
 Still, he was named AL Comeback Player of the Year, and Chicago finished with the AL's best record.
 Later in Thomas's career, a variety of foot injuries and minor ailments reduced his productivity and often limited him to a designated hitter role.
 In 2005, his final season in Chicago, he was limited to only 34 games after starting the year on the disabled list and then fracturing a bone in his foot close to where it was surgically repaired the previous off-season.
 He was unable to play in the post-season while the White Sox won the World Series that year.
-Thomas spent the final three years of his career with the Oakland Athletics and Toronto Blue Jays, with whom he hit his 500th home run.
+After leaving the White Sox, Thomas spent his last three years playing first for the Oakland Athletics and then the Toronto Blue Jays, with whom he hit his 500th home run, before returning to the A's for part of 2008, his last stop as a player.
+He signed a one-day contract with the White Sox in 2010, then announced his retirement.